yashuv/Manipulating-Word-Embeddings-in-Vector-Space/README.md

 <img src="images/cosine similarity between similar and dissimilar vector.JPG">

-# Manipulating Words in Vector Spaces
+## Manipulating Words in Vector Spaces
 You can use word vector representations to manipulate words in vector spaces to extract patterns and identify certain structures.
 There are different techniques used to discover the underlying patterns in a set of data and the relationships between words and to identify the underlying structure of a document set.<br>
 *for eg*: finding the closest or similar word to a given word, and given vector.<br>
-<a href="">Practice Manipulating Word Embeddings Here</a>
+<a href="https://github.com/yashuv/Manipulating-Word-Embeddings-in-Vector-Space/blob/main/02_intro_manipulating_word_embeddings.ipynb">Practice Manipulating Word Embeddings Here</a>

-# Visualization and PCA
+## Visualization and PCA
 A way to reduce the very high dimensions of the vectors to two dimensions while preserving as much variance as possible is to use a technique called *Principal Component Analysis (PCA)*.
 PCA is a statistical procedure that finds the directions (components) that maximize the variance in a dataset.
 In other words, it identifies the underlying structure in the data.
 Once you have identified these components, you can represent the data in a lower-dimensional space.

 Hence, PCA is a a *dimensionality reduction* technique to reduce the dimension of data while preserving relationships among vectors so that it can be visualized and represented more easily using the plot.